 Aboriginal Dot Art Boomerang – Make your very own boomerang using “primitive style” tools to paint in the Aboriginal method.
 You can also choose to create a story on your boomerang by using traditional Aboriginal symbols.
-Included is an educational handout on the history of the boomerang and how one is thrown. *The boomerang is made of very light material so as not to cause injury*
+Included is an educational handout on the history of the boomerang. *The boomerang is made of very light material so as not to cause injury*

 Aboriginal Dot Art Plaque – Wildlife is a huge part of Aboriginal culture.
 After choosing your animal, bring your wood plaque to life with dot art using “primitive style” tools.
 Included is an educational handout on the history of Aboriginal dot art.